scalefactory/s3du/README.md

 As a basic example, getting bucket sizes for an AWS account with 4 S3 buckets in it should use 5 API calls total.
 1 `ListMetrics` call to discover the buckets and 4 `GetMetricStatistics` calls (one for each bucket).

+### S3

+AWS S3 is a more expensive, but more accurate, method of listing bucket sizes.

+The S3 mode of `s3du` will use 1 API call to perform the `ListBuckets` API call, and at least 1 call to either `ListObjectsV2` or `ListObjectVersions` per bucket.

+The `ListObjectsV2` and `ListObjectVersions` API calls will each return 1,000 objects maximum, if your bucket has more objects than this, pagination will be required.

+For example, let's say we're running in S3 mode getting the sizes of current object versions and our AWS account has 2 buckets.
+`bucket-a` (no versioning enabled) has 10,000 objects and `bucket-b` (versioning enabled) has 32,768 object versions of which 13,720 are current versions and 19,048 are non-current versions.
+This would mean:

+  - 1 API call to `ListBuckets` for bucket discovery
+  - 10 API calls to `ListObjectsV2` for `bucket-a`
+  - 14 API calls to `ListObjectsV2` for `bucket-b`

+for a total of 25 API calls.

+If we were to run `s3du` against the same account a second time, but ask for the sum of all object versions, we'd get the following:

+  - 1 API call to `ListBuckets` for bucket discovery
+  - 10 API calls to `ListObjectVersions` for `bucket-a`
+  - 33 API calls to `ListObjectVersions` for `bucket-b`

+for a total of 44 API calls.

+A third run of `s3du` against the same account but asking for the sum of non-current object versions would result in the following:

+  - 1 API call to `ListBuckets` for bucket discovery
+  - 1 API calls to `ListObjectVersions` for `bucket-a`
+  - 33 API calls to `ListObjectVersions` for `bucket-b`

+for a total of 35 API calls.

+You will notice that the number of API calls for `bucket-b` are the same across both the "all" and "non-current" object versions requests, this is because any filtering for current vs. non-current objects in these scenarios must be done by `s3du`.
+The `ListObjectVersions` API does not let us specify which object versions we'd like to retrieve.

 <!-- links -->
 [`aws-vault`]: https://github.com/99designs/aws-vault/